ragizaki/IconGPT/README.md

 I created a web app to create stunning icons with the OpenAI DALL-E-2 API.
 You can use these generated icons for business logos, personal projects, profile pictures and much more!
 Check it out <a href="https://icongpt.vercel.app/" target="__blank">here!</a>

+## Note
+This app no longer works, as the free trial for the OpenAI API has expired.
+Feel free to check the demo below to see how it worked previously!

 ## Built With
 - Nextjs
 - Prisma